DoddiC/gis/README.md

 not following best practices, inconsistencies, we can possibly make it intuitive,

-not getting request, see where request is getting dropped
+not getting request, see where request is getting dropped; mulesoft and sap, denoise

 decipher the syntax, write logic to parse the messages and extract the data we need